 And just in case you’re wondering:

-VMI’s analysts’ designations include American Society of Appraisers (ASAs), Certified Financial Analysts (CFAs) and MBAs.
+VMI’s analysts’ designations include Accredited Senior Appraiser (ASAs), Certified Financial Analysts (CFAs) and MBAs.

-VMI’s adheres to the Uniform Standards of Professional Appraisal Practice (USPAP), as promulgated by The Appraisal Foundation, further ensuring the quality and independence of the valuation.
+VMI adheres to the Uniform Standards of Professional Appraisal Practice (USPAP), as promulgated by The Appraisal Foundation, further ensuring the quality and independence of the valuation.

 We’ve got accreditation.